 Top Tips For Visiting Paris

 The weather can be capricious, so I recommend layering so you are comfortable.
-Take a light rain coat and do not forget your umbrella.
+Take a light rain coat even in warm weather and do not forget your umbrella.
+It can get extremely cold in the winter months – temperatures often drop below 0°C – so if you are visiting then be sure to pack layers, a warm winter coat, boots, gloves and a hat.

 The French take good manners very seriously.
 When you enter a place of business, staff will greet you with a polite “Bonjour, madam/mademoiselle or monsieur”.
 It is customary to return the greeting, or even initiate it.
 If you are going up to a counter to purchase something, greet the staff member before placing your order.
 Omitting this step is considered extremely rude.
 Always say please (s’il vous plaît) and thank you (merci).